hp77-creator/hp77-creator.github.io/src/content/blogs/kubecon-cloudnativecon.md

 ## Introduction

-Kubecon is a conference conducted by Cloud Nat
+Kubecon is a conference conducted by Cloud Native Foundation

 ## What to expect